My own life experiences provide me with a deep empathy that I call upon in my coaching practice.

 I am the child of an immigrant.

 - My father escaped the Holocaust and emigrated from Europe when he was 12.
 He spoke no English and always worked to help support his family.
 That work ethic was instilled in me and I do feel that having an immigrant mentality is different from those who live in the country where they are born.
 I’ve experienced it and observed it others both in the US and other countries.
-It is an advantage and I have deep admiration for the immigrant experience and mentality.
+It is an advantage, an advantage that also has shadow sides..
+I have deep admiration for the immigrant experience and mentality.

 I’m a minority.